Arkansas Court Records

 Demerit points in the state of Arkansas typically remain on the driver’s record for three years.
 Drivers with up to 14 points on their records also face the possibility of having their licenses suspended.

-Parties that have had their driver’s license suspended must pay a reinstatement fee and pass all required tests before having their driving privileges reinstated.
+Parties that have had their driver’s license suspended are usually required to pay a reinstatement fee and pass the required tests before having their driving privileges reinstated.
 Reinstatement fees can be paid online.
-Queries may also be directed to the Arkansas Office of Driver Control at (501) 682–1631
+Queries may also be directed to the Arkansas Office of Driver Control at (501) 682–1631.

 Is a Summons Worse Than a Ticket in Arkansas?